sm/sm/notes/extensions.md

 # SM Framework Extension Development Notes

+## Requirements

 SM Framework Extensions must:

   Never rely on or use SM Framework internal functions.

-  Use as many api's as they can to get the job done thereby taking advantage of all of the carefully thought out checks provided by the core APIs
+  Use as many api's as possible to get the job done.
+This takes advantage of the carefully thought out checks provided by the core APIs

-## Single Extensions (one)
+## Distributing Single Extensions (one)

 Single extensions are stored, packaged and distributed with the following format: